henrikchan-ops/neurosignallab/notes/eeg_basics.md

 A way of bypassing this is by filtering the data.
 We can separate it using different frequencies and combine the weighted data that gets weighted by a function.

 ## 3. Channels and Electrodes

+A channel is one recorded EEG signal, usually associated with one electrode or electrode pair.
+Electrodes are the physical sensors placed on the scalp.

+Channel names matter because EEG is spatially organized in a topographical map.
+For example, central channels such as C3, Cz, and C4 are especially relevant in many motor-imagery settings because they lie near sensorimotor areas.

+In code, channels will appear in `raw.ch_names` and in the channel arrays such as `n_epochs × n_channels × n_times`.

+A mistake would be treating all channels as interchangeable, or changing channel order across subjects without noticing.

 ## 4. Sampling Frequency

 Sampling frewuency means how many measurements are taken per second.
 If EEG sampled 160 Hz, the channel is measured 160 times per second.